holdenc20/Animator/src/examples/README.md

 model.SimpleAnimatedShape: Implementation of model.AnimatedShape.

-model.Color: Representation of a color with red, green, and blue values.

-model.Position: Representation of a position on a canvas with an x and y value.

 model.Motion: Representation of a motion of a shape that has a start time, and end time, and an end shape.
 Throughout the motion, the shape will continuously transform to the end shape.

 model.ShapeType: Enum which represents the types of shapes that can be made in the animation.
 Currently, this only holds model.Rectangle and model.Ellipse.

-io.AnimationRunner: Class with a main method used for manual testing.

 model.Utility: class with static methods that are generally useful throughout the program.